-A Review of Manatita's Poem - A Song for My Beloved
+A Review of Poem - A Song for My Beloved

 An Introduction to The Poem of Manatita

 Even though the writer explicitly seems to be addressing the poem to his Master, it becomes evident that it is an indirect rendition of the glories of God.
 Manatita is identifying his Master with God and seeing God in his Master’s form.
-He explains his adoration and praise of God by elucidating His unparalleled glories through nature’s eye in an ecstatic and passionate manner.
+He explains his adoration and praise of God by elucidating His unparalleled glories through nature’s eye ecstatically and passionately.
 He gives all the credit to God which is sublimely presented through each phrase of those lines.

-See how beautifully he relates his relationship and closeness to the Supreme Being in those starting five lines.
-He tells us that he is a part and parcel intertwined with his master when he says “So too, I am immaculately woven from Thee”.
+See how beautifully he relates his relationship and closeness to the Supreme Being through the starting five lines of his poem provided below.
+He tells us that he is part and parcel intertwined with his master when he says “So too, I am immaculately woven from Thee”.

 The poet tells us that just as the twinkling act is closely associated with the star or as brilliance to the moon; the majestic nature with falling snow and the rustling act of winds to the wind; so too he, the poet himself, is an inherent and inseparable part of that Supreme Being.
 There can be no better comparison to show their innate, intrinsic relationship and oneness.

-By doing so, the poet might be indirectly comparing his master’s greatness also with the twinkling beauty of the stars, the shining brilliance of the moon, the majestic nature of the snow, and the cooling softness of the breeze.
+By doing so, the poet might have been indirectly comparing his master’s greatness with the immaculate beauty of the twinkling stars, the shining brilliance of the moon, the majestic nature of the snowfall, and the cooling softness of the breeze.
 This is evident from this line where he wonders “With what heavenly Gods can I you compare!”

 It should not be mistaken as if he is referring to the existence of many Gods.
 It is only one God that may be appearing in different forms to different people or at different times.
 Presently, he is seeing God in his Master’s form.